mattermost/mattermost-developer-documentation/site/content/contribute/gsoc/_index.md

 ---
-title: "Google Summer of Code 2021"
+title: "Google Summer of Code"
-description: "Ideas list for Google Summer of Code 2021"
+description: "Ideas list for Google Summer of Code"
 section: "contribute"
 ---

-We are happy to announce that Mattermost is applying to [Google Summer of Code 2021](https://summerofcode.withgoogle.com) as an organization!
+# 2021 ideas

+**Note**: Mattermost was **not** selected as an organization for Google Summer of Code 2021.
+All that follows is kept here for historical reasons.
+Hopefully, we will be able to use some of the ideas in 2022.

 For those of you who don’t know, Google Summer of Code is a program that connects students and open source organizations.
 Following a selection process, students spend ten weeks of their summer break contributing to an open source project.
 The students are mentored by experienced contributors from each organization, and students receive a stipend from Google as compensation for their time.

 To make this a successful experience, we've prepared a list of interesting ideas that have real-world application, require cross-functional collaboration, and that are flexible in terms of output.

 In order to achieve your Google Summer of Code goals this summer, we have an excellent team of people ready to support and guide you: